Affordable Care Act: Catastrophic Plan vs Full Coverage

 Are you eligible for a catastrophic plan?
 Is it right for you?

-Under the Affordable Care Act, there are basically five levels of available health insurance plans: Platinum, Gold, Silver, Bronze . . . and Catastrophic.
+Under the Affordable Care Act (ACA), there are basically five levels of available health insurance plans: Platinum, Gold, Silver, Bronze . . . and Catastrophic.

 Catastrophic is a minimal plan and has a number of limitations.
 It is therefore considered a separate plan from the other four plans.

-However, a Catastrophic plan requires a high deductible to be paid by the patient before the insurance starts paying benefits.
+However, a Catastrophic plan includes a high deductible paid by the patient before the insurance starts covering costs.

-On the other hand, the monthly premium you pay for it is typically low.
+On the other hand, your monthly premium is typically low.

-Catastrophic plans also cover, outside the deductible, three annual primary care visits and preventative care.
+Catastrophic plans also fully cover three annual primary care visits and preventative care.
 Those visits are included outside of your annual deductible.

-That means the plan pays for up to three general doctor visits per year, and covers preventive measures such as flu shots and screening for certain health conditions like high blood pressure and high cholesterol.
+That means the plan pays for up to three general doctor visits per year and covers preventive measures, such as flu shots and screenings for certain health conditions.

 If you are healthy and young the Catastrophic plan might make sense.
-If you’re rarely sick and you want to gamble that you will not have any kind of accident, then you are balancing the risks and rewards.
+For instance, if you’re rarely sick and want to gamble on not having an accident, then you balance the risks and rewards of the plan.

-It’s important to remember that under the Catastrophic plan, if, for instance, you break a leg skydiving, get in a car accident, or are diagnosed with a major illness, the insurance plan will not pay anything until you have paid $6,350 in healthcare costs ($12,700 for families), which is your deductible.
-That’s essentially the same for Bronze Plans as well.
+However, it’s important to remember, if you break a leg, get in a car accident, or are diagnosed with a major illness, the Catastrophic insurance plan will not cover any costs until you reach $6,350 in healthcare costs ($12,700 for families).
+That number is your deductible.

 Are You Eligible for the Catastrophic Plan?

-The plans are really designed for single, low-income individuals who do not have health insurance through their employer.
-If you are unable to find coverage for less than 8% of your income, you may be eligible.
+This type of plan is designed for single, low-income individuals who do not have health insurance through an employer.
+If you are unable to find coverage for less than 8 percent of your income, you may be eligible.

 What to Consider

-It is possible, if your income is low, that you can receive premium tax credits and cost-sharing reductions for other plans covered by the ACA.
+It is possible, if your income is low, to receive premium tax credits and cost-sharing reductions for other plans covered by the ACA.
 These credits are not available with the Catastrophic plans.

-If you do not qualify for a Catastrophic Plan but can’t afford the other available plans, you may be eligible for a hardship exemption.
-There are twelve hardship exemptions ranging from being homeless or a victim of domestic violence, to being ineligible for Medicaid because your state didn’t expand eligibility for Medicaid under the ACA.
+If you do not qualify for a Catastrophic Plan but can’t afford the other options, you may qualify for a hardship exemption.
+There are twelve hardship exemptions, ranging from homelessness to being a victim of domestic violence.

-If you qualify for the hardship exemption, you may be able to decline insurance coverage without paying the fine.
+If you qualify for the hardship exemption, you may decline insurance coverage without paying a fine.

 Another consideration is your age and your relationship with your parents.
-Under the ACA, you can stay on your parents’ health insurance plans until you are 26 years old.
+Under the ACA, you can stay on your parents’ health insurance plan until you are 26 years old.

-The primary thing to consider, however, is how healthy you are and your tolerance for financial risk.
-People who are very healthy and confident they will not become sick or injured (which can, of course, be a total illusion) may feel a Catastrophic plan is the way to go.
+The primary factor to consider, however, is your health and your tolerance for financial risk.
+People who are very healthy and confident they will not get sick or injured may feel a Catastrophic plan is the best option.

-The primary difference between a Catastrophic plan and Bronze plan is the coverage for chronic illnesses and any type of illness or situation that requires more than three doctor visits annually.
-Share this on Twitter
+The primary difference between Catastrophic and Bronze plans is the coverage for chronic illnesses or any type situation that requires more than three doctor visits annually.

-If you are healthy with no chronic conditions and are not on medications, the Catastrophic plans are less expensive as long as you do not get sick or injured.
+If you are healthy with no chronic conditions and are not on medications, the Catastrophic plans are less expensive.
+That is as long as you do not get sick or injured.

 There is not a huge difference between the Catastrophic and Bronze plans, except the cost of monthly premiums.
-Although some analysts predict the difference between Catastrophic and Bronze plans are probably only $5 or $10 per month, a quick window-shopping trip in one state (Michigan; Oakland County) shows the lowest estimated monthly premium for a Catastrophic plan was about $256 and the lowest estimated monthly premium for a Bronze plan was $337.
+Some analysts say the difference between Catastrophic and Bronze plans are only $5 or $10 per month.
+However, a quick review of one state (Michigan; Oakland County) shows the lowest estimated monthly premium for a Catastrophic plan is about $256 and the lowest estimated monthly premium for a Bronze plan is $337.

-So the difference is $972 per year.
-Not an insignificant difference when the resulting plans are very similar.
+That difference is $972 per year.
+It’s not an insignificant difference when the resulting plans are very similar.

-Like almost every aspect of the health insurance marketplace, the key is to shop and compare while simultaneously thinking about what your probable healthcare needs are and how much financial risk you can tolerate.
+Whenever you start looking at health insurance plans, simply remember to take the time to shop and compare.
+Thinking about what your probable healthcare needs are and how much financial risk you can tolerate before making a decision.